 She also said that Alex did not seem concerned with finding the alleged perpetrator of the crimes.

 “We never talked about finding the person who could have done it.
 It was just odd.”

 Marion said that Alex said “he did not know who it was, he felt like whoever did it had thought about it for a long time.”

 “I just didn’t know what that meant,” she said.

 Marion also said that in the months after the murders, Alex said his number one goal was clearing Paul’s name regarding the boat crash that killed Mallory Beach.

 “He said that his number one goal was clearing Paul’s name.
 And I thought that was so strange, because my number one goal was to find out who killed my sister and Paul.”

-On February 16, the defense insinuated that Alex’s cousin Curtis ‘Eddie’ Griffin could have been involved in the murders.
+On February 16, the defense insinuated that Alex’s cousin Curtis ‘Eddie’ Smith could have been involved in the murders.
 They said his involvement in giving Alex drugs as well as his involvement in Alex’s failed ‘suicide for hire’ attempt meant that he could have been part of the murders.

 On this day, details of Alex’s drug addiction were also discussed.
 There was a claim made by the defense that Alex was at one point, spending up to $50k per week on drugs.

 On February 21, 2023, the only remaining Murdaugh child, Buster, took the stand.